Feyerabend/cc/ch04/addition/cep/README.md

 As a journalist I was once invited to a company in the Netherlands to learn about their RFID implementation in both hardware and software.
-However, the technician I spoke with was more interested in Complex Event Processing and what it could offer.
+However, the technician I spoke with was more interested in *Complex Event Processing* and what it could offer.
 He even gave me a book about it:

-*The Power of Events* by David Luckham
+Luckham, D. C. (2002). *The Power of Events: An Introduction to Complex Event Processing in Distributed Enterprise Systems*.
+United Kingdom: Addison-Wesley.

 It introduces core concepts such as events, causal relationships, event patterns, hierarchies, time windows..
 If you continue developing your work on these concepts, I highly recommend